-Yes indeed, our carefully planned weekend of fantastic dancing in September, 2020 has been derailed by a nasty pandemic but fear not for we are hard at work planning an even more stunning event in 2021!
+Yes indeed, our carefully planned weekend of fantastic dancing in September, 2021 has yet again been derailed by the pandemic but fear not for we are hard at work planning an even more stunning event in 2022!

-We have also secured a special rate of $139 per night at the Alt Hotel Ottawa which is a short walk to the dance venue and is close to almost anything you might want to check out in Ottawa.
+We have secured a special rate of $139 per night at the Courtyard Marriott Downtown which is right in the heart of the beautiful Byward Market and close to just about anything you might want.

 Check out our Ottawa page to begin planning your adventure in Canada’s capital city.

 We are pleased to welcome some very talented callers to headline our fly-in and we can’t wait to see what they have in store for us on the dance floor.
 They’re all Canadians eh?
 Goes with our theme of ‘Oh!
 Canada!’ quite nicely don’t you think?

 Don and Avena live in Montreal and call for clubs that dance Mainstream thru C2.
 Don started dancing in 1975, and began his calling career by teaching a group of teens to square dance in the same year.
 About a year later when a well known caller relocated to the U.S., Don’s calling jumped from one to five nights a week.
 In 1988 a dream came true when he opened a square dance hall, which he operated and called at seven nights a week for many years.
 In June 2004 he retired from his job as a Technical Advisor in a lithography company after 36 years, which allowed him even more time to travel and call square dances, an activity he loves so much.